Paradiso 27 is part militant, part mystical, and part polemical. The militant part focuses on the Church and the Papacy.

 so that, beyond Cadiz, I saw Ulysses’ mad course and, to the east, could almost see that shoreline where Europa was sweet burden.

-Dante thus names the Greek hero one last time, immediately following the canto where Adam’s sin was defined—in “Ulyssean” code—as the “trapassar del segno” (Par.
+Dante thus names the Greek hero one last time, immediately following the canto where Adam’s sin was defined — in “Ulyssean” code — as the “trapassar del segno” (Par.
 26.117).
-We have known for a long time that Ulysses serves the role of Adam in Dante’s personal mythography; here Dante refers to the classical hero right after meeting his biblical counterpart.
+We have known for a long time that Ulysses performs the role of Adam in Dante’s personal mythography, as discussed in the Commento on Inferno 26.
+Now, in Paradiso 27, Dante refers to the classical hero right after the canto where he finally meets Ulysses’ biblical counterpart: Adam.
+That Adam is the “true” transgressor of Christianity is known to all of Dante’s original readers, but also dramatized by the poet in the events that occur around the despoiled tree in Purgatorio 32.

 A key sign of Ulysses’ irreducibility, of the fact that he is not just any sinner in Malebolge, is his sustained presence in the poem: he is the only single-episode sinner (with the exception of Nimrod, whom I consider an echoing talisman of overweening pride in human endeavor) to be named in each cantica of the Commedia.